Atharvgupta1/INFY-Stock-Analysis-Prediction/README.md

 * The absence of strong feature-target relationships suggests that stock direction is not linearly predictable using simple technical indicators.
 * The model’s low performance reinforces that stock movements are driven by complex, external factors such as news, sentiment, and macroeconomic conditions, which    are not captured in this dataset.
 * Improving prediction accuracy requires richer features (technical indicators, lag variables, or external data) and more advanced modelling approaches.

+  ---

+  ## ⚠️ Conclusion

+This project analyzed Infosys (INFY.NS) stock data and attempted to predict next-day price direction using basic technical indicators.
+The model achieved accuracy close to random guessing (~50–55%), indicating that these features fail to capture meaningful predictive patterns.
+This highlights the limitation of relying solely on historical price-based indicators for short-term stock direction prediction.